taoensso/carmine/README.md

 => ("PONG" "OK" "bar")
 ```

 Note that sending multiple commands at once like this will employ [pipelining](http://redis.io/topics/pipelining).
-The responses will be queued server-side and returned all at once as a seq.
+The replies will be queued server-side and returned all at once as a seq.

-What about something more elaborate?
+What about something a little more elaborate?

 ```clojure
 (redis